tatsumoto-ren/tatsumoto-ren.github.io/blog/basic-vocabulary.md

 The order of cards and focus on words commonly used in daily life in Japan makes these decks an ideal instrument to complete the basic vocabulary stage.

-Currently we don't have the last deck, JLPT Tango `N1`.
-If you happen to own a copy,
-please share it in our chat,
-and I will include it in the pack.

 ## Core10k